falaqm/Datascportfolio/README.md

 Sentiment Analysis refers to the use of Natural Language Processing to determine the attitude, opinions and emotions of a speaker, writer, or other subject within an online mention.

 [Project Notebook:Twitter Sentiment](https://nbviewer.jupyter.org/github/falaqm/datalit/blob/master/SA-refinitiv/Sentiment_Analysis_refinitiv.ipynb)

+**NB: None of the organization identifying information included in the workspace**